thearijain/4InARow/README.md

 • Learning more about Swift and the app development process.

-• Focus on creating the application as programmatically as possible in order to bettwr understand UIKit and Swift objects
+• Focus on creating the application as programmatically as possible in order to better understand UIKit and Swift objects

 • Focus on creating a very efficient [win checking ability](https://github.com/thearijain/MixIt/blob/master/ReadMePictures/isWin()%20(2).pdf).